Mikayil Jabbarov: Work at the Ministry of Education

 Mikayil Jabbarov served as the Minister of Education in 2013-2017.

 During this period, for the first time, preschool education for 5-year-old children was launched at the state expense at general education schools.

 Additionally, since 2015, the process of admission to the first grades in Baku has been completely electronic.

 Based on Mikayil Jabbarov's proposals, new rules have been applied to the republican scientific Olympiads since 2015.
 These rules, which serve to ensure healthy competition, have boosted students' interest in Olympiads, identified talented students, and contributed to increasing confidence in knowledge competitions.

 In 2017, the special electronic system Transfer.Edu.Az was put into use to simplify the process of transferring students from one to another higher education institution located in the country and abroad, or from one specialty to another, and to ensure transparency.

 During his tenure as the Minister of Education, Mikayil Jabbarov initiated the creation of special teaching SABAH groups, where highly prepared students are given the importance of studying in English.
-As a result, in 2014, SABAH groups were established in 7 state higher education institutions under the Ministry of Education of the Republic of Azerbaijan for 34 specialties, and according to the information as of 2024, they continue to operate at 11 state universities.
+As a result, in 2014, SABAH groups were established in 7 state higher education institutions under the Ministry of Education of Azerbaijan for 34 specialties, and according to the information as of 2024, they continue to operate at 11 state universities.

-In 2015, the "Maarifchi" Student Loan Fund was established by the state higher education institutions of the Republic of Azerbaijan at the initiative of the Ministry of Education in order to create equal opportunities for students from low-income families to receive higher education through the provision of loans.
+In 2015, the "Maarifchi" Student Loan Fund was established by the state higher education institutions of Azerbaijan at the initiative of the Ministry of Education in order to create equal opportunities for students from low-income families to receive higher education through the provision of loans.